danielsnick3/linked-blog-starter-md/Boss Fights/The Constrictor.md

 Dashing Defilement: As an action, this creature may lunge 15ft.
 If this creature collides with another a vine skewer is triggered targeting that creature.
 If this ability triggers an opportunity attack the attacker must succeed on a dc 14 strength saving throw or vine skewer is triggered on them.

 Vine Skewer: As a triggered action, this creature attempts to plunge a sharp vine into a creature.
-The creature must succeed on a dc 17 con saving throw or the vine will burrow through applying dazed for 1 round..
+The creature must succeed on a dc 17 con saving throw or the vine will burrow through dealing 4d8 piercing damage and applying dazed for 1 round.

 Combo Rush: As an action, this creature may perform a 3-step assault<br>1.
 This creature performs a diagonal slash.<br>2.
 This creature performs a piercing attack, causing a dc 20 constitution saving throw or a stack of putrescence is applied.<br>3.
 This creature jumps backwards 15 ft. firing 3 lines of arrows in front of them.
 The target of assault 2 may not perform an opportunity attack from assault 3.

-Caustic Mortar: As an action, this creature places down a blackened seed pod targeting a 30 ft. area.
+Caustic Mortar: As an action, this creature places down a 20 hp blackened seed pod targeting a 30 ft. area.
 In 1 round this pod will launch 3 mortars in that area.
 If this hits a creature with Putrescence, a stack is consumed and a 10 ft. area caustic ground is created beneath that creature.

 Caustic Ground: For every 5ft of movement on caustic ground a creature takes 1d6 damage.

+Sundering Shot: As an action, this creature jumps 30 ft. into the air and shoots a spike into the ground.
+This spike sunders the ground in a nova, each creature must succeed on a dc 19 dexterity saving throw taking 8d8 piercing damage or half as much on a successful saving throw.